LaurenceHo/quasar-photo-albums/README.md

 ### S3 static website
 If you want to place this Vue app in the S3 bucket along with your photos, you need to make your S3 bucket as a web server to serve your js, css, font... etc files[2].
+If you want to configure your S3 bucket as a static website using a custom domain, you can check out this [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/website-hosting-custom-domain-walkthrough.html).

 ### S3 CORS policy
 If you don't want anyone can link to your photos from their website, don't forget to put CORS into S3 bucket configuration[3].